GiGurra/flycd/README.md

   trivial to create :S.
 * Security: Better/more secrets providers
 * Non-Github: It currently only supports webhooks from git repos at GitHub.
-* Non-Git sources: It might be useful to also support regular docker images and different docker registries (right now to deploy from an image, you have to create a proxy Dockerfile, Or create a single line inline Dockerfile in your app.yaml, which is a bit ugly).
-    * Currently, there is no support for private image registries.
-You have to point to a private git repo instead containing a Dockerfile.
 * Authentication: It currently only supports authentication via git over ssh, and only a single private key can be loaded.
     * It would be nice to support other authentication methods, such tokens for https.